ericom-gideon/docs/docs/apps/faq.md

 ## Apps

-#### What is a Procfile?

-As a part of the app deploy process, we look for a Procfile and we'll generate services for your process types with Foreman.
-The Procfile describes processes that are required for your application to run.
-This is handy for running a background worker pool if you select to include “Redis for Resque or Sidekiq”.

-NOTE:  We specifically exclude web process types in the Procfile as we run our own web process via Apache 2 and Passenger.

-##### Do I need a Procfile?

-You only need a Procfile if you include the “Redis for Resque or Sidekiq” add-on via the app deploy process.

-##### How do I make a Procfile?

-An example Procfile looks like this and it goes in to your Rails app's root directory along with your Gemfile and Rakefile.

-  scheduler: bundle exec rake resque:work QUEUE=*

-  worker: bundle exec rake resque:scheduler QUEUE=*

-##### Are Procfiles only used for the Ninefold app deploy process?

-Procfiles came into existence with the gem Foreman, written by David Dollar.
-More information can be found in the following article: [Procfiles by David Dollar](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html).

 #### How do I roll back my app to another version?

 You can’t rollback using Ninefold’s UI.
 You will need to rollback using Git.
 It’s pretty involved.
 Here is a good [article on StackOverflow](http://stackoverflow.com/questions/4372435/how-can-i-rollback-a-github-repository-to-a-specific-commit) on how to do it.